skeeto/skeeto.github.com/_posts/2024-11-10-Everything-I-ve-learned-so-far-about-running-local-LLMs.markdown

 I can tell, they're no better at code review nor other instruct-oriented tasks.
 It's the opposite: FIM training is done in the base model, with instruct training applied later on top, so instruct works *against* FIM!
-In other words, you get better FIM results from base models, though you lose the ability to converse with them.
+In other words, **base model FIM outputs are markedly better**, though you lose the ability to converse with them.

 There will be a section on evaluation later, but I want to note now that